Wath Athletic F.C.: History

-The club was formed as Wath F.C. in the late 1880s, entering the Hallamshire League in 1891.
-They played in local Sheffield leagues and entered the FA Cup for the first time in 1893 (as Wath-upon-Dearne), before changing their name to Wath Athletic in 1899.
+The earliest mentions of the club – under the name Wath F.C. – date from 1878, although the club's appearances were intermittent until the club moved into a higher standard of football in the late 1880s, entering the Hallamshire League in 1891.
+They played in local Sheffield leagues and entered the FA Cup for the first time in 1893 (as Wath-upon-Dearne), and had one abortive (and unsuccessful) season as a professional club in 1896–97, before changing their name to Wath Athletic in 1899.
 This name change reflected their move to the new Athletic Ground in the village.

-In 1904 the club became defunct, but returned again three years later and rejoined the Sheffield Association League, winning the league title at the first time of asking in 1908.
+In 1904 the club ceased entering competitions, due to a deficit over the season of £9, but returned again three years later and rejoined the Sheffield Association League, winning the league title at the first time of asking in 1908.
 They won the Association League on a further three occasions before the First World War, and when hostilities ended Wath joined the Yorkshire League, though only for the 1920–21 season.

 In the summer of 1921 Athletic were admitted into the Midland League, and they would spend a total of nine seasons in the competition.
-Although their highest league finish (fourth) came in 1926–27, they had arguably their most successful season a year earlier when they reached the 1st Round of the FA Cup for the only time, losing 0–5 to Chesterfield, before winning the Sheffield & Hallamshire Senior Cup for the first time after losing the final in 1897.
+Although their highest league finish (fourth) came in 1926–27, they had arguably their most successful season a year earlier when they reached the 1st round of the FA Cup for the only time, losing 0–5 to Chesterfield, before winning the Sheffield & Hallamshire Senior Cup for the first time after losing the final in 1897.

 They left the Midland League in 1930 after finishing bottom of the 26 team table, returning to the Association League.
-They won the Association League again in 1932 but the club fell on hard times and disbanded before the outbreak of the Second World War.
+They won the Association League again in 1932 but the club fell on hard times - the club lost £90 over 1932–33, with an average gate take of £4 - and the last recorded fixture for the club was in December 1934.

+Colours

+As Wath F.C., the club wore red and white.
+By at least 1908 the club had changed to white shirts, black shorts, and black socks.
+In January 1923, the club adopted a distinctive white shirt with blue "necklet" and white shorts, and by 1927 the club had blue and white shirts, with white as a change kit.